 On a few regular race nights this season we will have a “Discounted Town Night” in 2019.
-We will pick a town and any one with a valid address on their drivers license for that town will be admitted to the grandstands for $5.
+We will pick a town and any one with a valid address on their drivers license for that town will be admitted to the grandstands with $5 off general admission.
 First 10 people from that town will get a free grandstand pass!
 We are doing this to promote the speedway to new people and give existing fans a thank you for coming each and every week to support us.

 We will announce the town on Facebook/Instagram/Twitter the week before the schedule town race.

 (If there is a scheduling change or a prior rain date needs made up, we will switch the date